MorphStore/Engine/doc/doxygen/pages/tutorials/hello_qorld_query.md

 ===============

 The easiest way to test the finished query is to modify the file CMakeLists.txt in src/examples.
-At the end of the file add the following code and replace <my_file>.cpp with thename of your file.
+At the end of the file add the following code and replace <my_file>.cpp with the name of your file.
 Note that this only works if your source file is also in src/examples.

 <div class=userCode>